The Power Play by The Market Herald Releases New I... | INN

-The Power Play by The Market Herald Releases New Interviews with Nextech AR, White Gold Corp, Scottie Resources, and Maven Brands Discussing Their Latest News
+The Power Play by The Market Herald Releases New Interviews with Nextech AR, i-80 Gold, Kidoz Inc., Rakovina Therapeutics, Prophecy DeFi, and Saturn Oil & Gas Discussing Their Latest Press Releases

-The Power Play by The Market Herald has announced the release of new interviews with Nextech AR, White Gold Corp, Scottie Resources, and Maven Brands discussing their latest press releases
+The Power Play by The Market Herald has announced the release of new interviews with Nextech AR, i-80 Gold, Kidoz Inc., Rakovina Therapeutics, Prophecy DeFi, and Saturn Oil & Gas discussing their latest press releases

 The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.

-For the full interview with Evan Gappelberg and to learn more about Nextech AR Solutions’ updates, click here.
+For the full interview with Evan Gappelberg and to learn more about Nextech AR’s rebranding, click here.

-White Gold (TSXV:WGO) intersects significant gold mineralization on its flagship White Gold Property

-White Gold Corp (WGO) is pleased to report assay results for its recently completed diamond drilling program on the Ryan’s Surprise target.
-The Golden Saddle and Arc deposits have a combined mineral resource of 1,139,900 ounces indicated at 2.28 g/t Au and 402,100 ounces inferred at 1.39 g/t Au and the VG deposit hosts a historic inferred gold resource of 230,000 ounces at 1.65g/t Au.
-CEO David D’Onofrio sat down with Caroline Egan to discuss the results.
+i-80 Gold (IAU) has reported positive results from the ongoing surface drill program at its Granite Creek Property in Nevada.
+Assays for the first four holes have returned impressive gold grades and widths of mineralization. i-80 CEO & Director Ewan Downie sat down with Dave Jackson to discuss the drilling results.

-For the full interview with David D’Onofrio and to learn more about White Gold Corp’s updates, click here.
+For the full interview with Ewan Downie and to learn more about i-80 Gold’s reports, click here.

-Scottie Resources (TSXV:SCOT) reports intercept of 12.0 g/t gold over 6.05 metres and extends Blueberry Zone

-Scottie Resources (SCOT) is pleased to report assay results from its Blueberry Zone.
-Scottie reports new intercepts that extend the strike of the zone 100 m to the south, including 4.27 g/t gold over 11.9 metres.
-CEO Brad Rourke sat down with Carolyn Egan to discuss the assay results.

-For the full interview with Brad Rourke and to learn more about Scottie Resources’ updates, click here.
+For the full interview with Tarrnie Williams and to learn more about Kidoz Inc.’s Q3 results, click here.

-Maven Brands (MJ) has launched a crowdfunding campaign for its partner-focused craft cannabis processing facility and program.
-The company will issue up to a maximum of 8,333,334 units at $0.18 per unit to raise up to $1.5 million.
-The minimum investment is $1,000.
-Andrew Gordon, VP of Strategy sat down with Caroline Egan to discuss the campaign.
+Rakovina (RKV) is partnering with St. Baldrick’s Foundation to develop treatments for childhood bone cancer.
+It was selected to join a three-year C$1,297,000 research program funded by St. Baldrick’s Martha’s BEST Grant for All.
+The grant focuses on treatments for Ewing sarcoma, an aggressive bone and soft tissue cancer in children and young adults.
+Dr. Mads Daugaard, Co-founder, President, and CSO sat down with Dave Jackson to discuss Rakovina’s partnership with St. Baldrick’s Foundation.

-For the full interview with Andrew Gordon and to learn more about Maven Brands’ updates, click here.
+For the full interview with Dr. Mads Daugaard and to learn more about Rakovina’s recent partnership, click here.

 Interviews for The Power Play by The Market Herald are released daily.
 To learn more about the companies featured in The Power Play or to explore our other interviews visit The Power Play by The Market Herald.